Alan Shearer: Philanthropy

-During his playing days, Shearer had been involved with the National Society for the Prevention of Cruelty to Children, taking part in the organisation's Full Stop campaign in 1999.
+During his playing days, Shearer had been involved with the National Society for the Prevention of Cruelty to Children (NSPCC), taking part in the organisation's Full Stop campaign in 1999.
 Since retiring from football Shearer has also done work for several charities both nationally and in the Newcastle area.

 In his testimonial match, he raised £1.64m benefiting fourteen good causes including £400,000 for the NSPCC and £320,000 for completion of the "Alan Shearer Centre", a respite care facility based in West Denton, Newcastle.
 In October 2006, he became an ambassador for the NSPCC, describing it as "the kick-off to my most important role yet".
 He has also worked with The Dream Foundation.
 In 2006, Shearer founded the Alan Shearer Academy Scholarship to aid the development of promising young players in the region.

 In 2008, he raised over £300,000 for Sport Relief in a bike ride with fellow Match of the Day presenter Adrian Chiles, the idea for which emerged in an off the cuff question from cycling fan Chiles to Shearer as to how he kept fit since retirement.
 Shearer also played and scored twice in Soccer Aid, a game involving celebrities and former players at Wembley Stadium in September 2008, to raise money for UNICEF.

 On 26 July 2009, Shearer played and scored in the Sir Bobby Robson Trophy match, a charity match held at St James' Park in tribute of Bobby Robson and in aid of his cancer charity the Sir Bobby Robson Foundation.
 It proved to be Robson's last public appearance, as he died five days later.
 On 15 October 2009, Shearer became the new patron of the Sir Bobby Robson Foundation.